angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 },
 ```

-Whenever you will release a version, you can use _standard-version_ and it will keep your versioning clean and your `CHANGELOG.md` up-to-date.
+Whenever you want to release a version, you should use _standard-version_ and it will keep your versioning clean and your `CHANGELOG.md` up-to-date.
 Furthermore, it will link all commits in your `CHANGELOG.md` and references to closed issues from your trouble ticket system, so that it's easy to understand what has been done in the release.
 It will also tag version so that they will be available as releases via Github, Gitlab or whatever you are using.